CharonDefalt/payload_python_metasploit/README.md

 2 : Next install requreiments

-3 : create payload and obfuscation it and send to target
+3 : create payload and obfuscation it

-4 : build up listener with metasploit
+4 : build up listener with metasploit and send payload obfuscation to target

 # Requreiments